yamankhanna/AtliQ-Hardware-Sales-Insight-Report-MySQL-and-PowerBI/README.md

     - Finding customers per market
     - Finding Sales Revenue by Markets and many other analyses.
 - *Building a Dashboard* - using *PowerBI* to showcase the Sales Insights of the company.
-    - Used DAX functions for Data Cleaning and Creating Measues to build charts.
+    - Useing DAX functions for Data Cleaning and Creating Measures to build charts.

 ## Dashboard
 ![](Dashboard/Sales_Insights_Dashboard.PNG)